akshat-g-07/akshat-garg/apps/macos-portfolio/README.md

 - From Notes App Icon, user can open an interface showing all of my projects.
   ![Projects](./snaps/projects.png)

-- There's a dynamic clock at top left corner of screen.
+- There's a dynamic clock at top left corner of screen.<br/>
   ![Clock](./snaps/clock.png)